-10.2 Conditions
+10.2 Conditions.

-- (a) Conditions to Issuance of Stock.
+(a) Conditions to Issuance of Stock.
 The Committee acting in its absolute discretion may make the issuance of Stock under a Stock Grant subject to the satisfaction of one, or more than one, condition which the Committee deems appropriate under the circumstances for Key Employees or Directors generally or for a Key Employee or Director in particular, and the related Stock Grant Certificate shall set forth each such condition and the deadline for satisfying each such condition.
-Stock subject to a Stock Grant shall be issued in the name of a Key Employee or Director only after each such condition, if any, has been timely satisfied, and any Stock which is so issued shall be held by the Company pending the satisfaction of the forfeiture conditions, if any, under § 10.2(b) for the related Stock Grant. - (b) Forfeiture Conditions.
-The Committee acting in its absolute discretion may make Stock issued in the name of a Key Employee or Director subject to one, or more than one, objective employment, performance or other forfeiture condition that the Committee acting in its absolute discretion deems appropriate under the circumstances for Key Employees or Directors generally or for a Key Employee or Director in particular, and the related Stock Grant Certificate shall set forth each such forfeiture condition, if any, and the deadline, if any, for satisfying each such forfeiture condition.
-A Stock Grant Certificate may not provide for vesting of the Stock Grant subject solely to continued service with the Company or a Subsidiary over a period of less than three (3) years from the date of grant (which may be pro rata over such period) for grants to Key Employees and (ii) one (1) year from the date of grant (but permitting pro rata vesting over such period) for grants to Directors; provided that such restrictions shall not be applicable to Stock Grants not in excess of 10% of the initial number of shares available for Stock Grants under Section 3.
-Stock Grants subject to the achievement of performance conditions shall not become vested over a period of less than one (1) year.
-A Key Employee's or Director's non-forfeitable interest in the shares of Stock underlying a Stock Grant shall depend on the extent to which he or she timely satisfies each such condition. - 10.3 Dividends and Voting Rights.
+Stock subject to a Stock Grant shall be issued in the name of a Key Employee or Director only after each such condition, if any, has been timely satisfied, and any Stock which is so issued shall be held by the Company pending the satisfaction of the forfeiture conditions, if any, under § 10.2(b) for the related Stock Grant.

+(b) Forfeiture Conditions.
+The Committee acting in its absolute discretion may make Stock issued in the name of a Key Employee or Director subject to one, or more than one, objective employment, performance or other forfeiture condition that the Committee acting in its absolute discretion deems appropriate under the circumstances for Key Employees or Director in particular, and the related Stock Grant Certificate shall set forth each such forfeiture condition, if any, and the deadline, if any, for satisfying each such forfeiture condition.
+A Stock Grant Certificate may not provide for vesting of the Stock Grant subject solely to continued service with the Company or a Subsidiary over a period of less than three (3) years from the date of grant (which may be pro rata over such period) for grants to Key Employees and (ii) one (1) year from the date of grant subject to the achievement of performance conditions shall not become vested over a period of less than one (1) year.
+A Key Employee's or Director's non-forfeitable interest in the shares of Stock underlying a Stock Grant shall depend on the extent to which he or she timely satisfies each such condition.

+10.3 Dividends and Voting Rights.
 If a cash dividend is paid on a share of Stock after such Stock has been issued under a Stock Grant but before the first date that a Key Employee's or Director's interest in such Stock (1) is forfeited completely or (2) becomes completely non-forfeitable, the Company shall pay such cash dividend directly to such Key Employee or Director except as otherwise be provided in the Award agreement.
-If a Stock dividend is paid on such a share of Stock during such period, such Stock dividend shall be treated as part of the related Stock Grant, and a Key Employee's or Director's interest in such Stock dividend shall be forfeited or shall become non-forfeitable at the same time as the Stock with respect to which the Stock dividend was paid is forfeited or becomes non-forfeitable.
+If a Stock dividend is paid on such a share of Stock during such period, such Stock dividend shall be treated as part of the related Stock Grant, and a Key Employee's or Director's interest in such Stock dividend was paid is forfeited or becomes non-forfeitable.
 The disposition of each other form of dividend which is declared on such a share of Stock during such period shall be made in accordance with such rules as the Committee shall adopt with respect to each such dividend.
-A Key Employee or Director also shall have the right to vote the Stock issued under his or her Stock Grant during such period. - 10.4 Satisfaction of Forfeiture Conditions.
-A share of Stock shall cease to be subject to a Stock Grant at such time as a Key Employee's or Director's interest in such Stock becomes non-forfeitable under this Plan.
+A Key Employee or Director also shall have the right to vote the Stock issued under his or her Stock Grant during such period.

-and the certificate representing such share shall be transferred to the Key Employee or Director as soon as practicable thereafter.
+10.4 Satisfaction of Forfeiture Conditions.
+A share of Stock shall cease to be subject to a Stock Grant at such time as a Key Employee's or Director's interest in such Stock becomes non-forfeitable under this Plan, and the certificate representing such share shall be transferred to the Key Employee or Director as soon as practicable thereafter.